 The Datacryptor® 100M Ethernet may be remotely and securely managed using the Element Manager.

-The Datacryptor® 100M Ethernet can also be managed (for status only) using an SNMP v3.0 management application.
+The Datacryptor® 100M Ethernet can also be managed (for status only) using an SNMP v1 or v2c management application.
 Only one management session is permitted at a time with a Datacryptor® 100M Ethernet.